Understanding RSS feeds

 There two primary reasons to put an RSS or ATOM feed on your XSite:

-As mentioned, there are a wealth of RSS feeds available on the Internet.
-Locating the content that's right for your site may be your biggest challenge.
-Keep these ideas in mind while looking:
+There are tons of RSS feeds available on the Internet.
+While you look for the content that's right for your site, keep these ideas in mind:

 Just because an RSS feed is available from a particular publisher does not mean that you’re free to include that feed on your site.
 Some publishers may have restrictions on how and where their content is used.
-Before you place any RSS Feed on your XSite, make sure you consult the publisher’s website for any such restrictions.
+Make sure you consult the publisher’s website for any such restrictions.

-For specific instructions on including an RSS feed on a specific XSite web page, consult the relevant XSite manual below:
+For specific instructions on including an RSS feed on an XSite page, click on a manual below: